 Safari is an excellent web browser and my current favourite.
 However there’s always room for improvement, and I thought I’d mention some areas where I think Safari needs a bit of attention.
 Some are missing features, others are bugs.

-After posting my Wishlist for IE7 I think it’s only fair to also talk about the shortcomings of a really good browser.
+Having complained a bit about IE7 I think it’s only fair to also talk about the shortcomings of a really good browser.
 Maybe it will help Apple keep Safari at the very top of the browser pack?

 Clickable form labels.
 I really like being able to click labels to interact with form controls, especially checkboxes and radio buttons.
 I find myself doing it all the time in Safari, only to realise that nothing happens.
 Trying to hit those tiny buggers can be really annoying.